robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-1-ect-strand-overview.md

 - learning is a lasting change in pupil capabilities and understanding - if nothing is remembered, nothing has been learned
 - effective instruction takes pupil working and long-term memory into account
 - effective instruction involves explicitly teaching the knowledge and skills pupils need in small steps, ensuring a high success rate.
 Retrieval and practice help them remember what they have learnt
-- the ‘I-We-You' model is a useful rule of thumb for instructional decisions
+- the ‘I-We-You’ model is a useful rule of thumb for instructional decisions
 - pupils learn at different rates and have different levels of prior knowledge, so effective teachers guide practice and adapt instruction and pupil grouping to provide further support for these pupils
 - once explicit teaching has been mastered, instruction can be further refined through developing questioning, talk and feedback